 What is an Aqueduct and why were they built?

 Aqueducts were invented to conduct water over the land from a source point to a place of distribution.
-Often, they were created to supply drinking water to cities and agricultural areas, and to keep water free from contamination.
+Since Roman times, they have been used to supply water for drinking or irrigation and, for the last 350 years, to allow navigable canals to span valleys without the need for locks to descend and ascend the slopes.

 How do Aqueducts work?

 Before water pumps were invented, people needed fresh water but didn’t have the scientific knowledge to channel it over the highs and lows of varied landscapes.
-Water could not travel up, so the Romans invented a way of carrying the water in a gentle downward gradient.
-Aqueducts work by conducting water downwards using only the natural force of gravity.
-They revolutionised the movement of water, allowing it to travel above land for many miles, to a city or dwelling.
+Water could not travel up, so the Romans invented a way of carrying the water in a gentle downward gradient using only the natural force of gravity.
+Navigable canal aqueducts work in the same way, allowing a level watercourse to traverse undulating terrain.

 How old are aqueducts?

 The first aqueduct was built by the Romans more than 300 years BC.
 The Romans were very resourceful and good at creating solutions to improve the quality of living in the Roman Empire.
-Though the Romans have been credited with inventing the aqueduct, other primitive systems used to carry water existed even earlier, in countries like Persia, Egypt, India and the Middle East.
+The first navigable canal aqueduct was the Repudre Aqueduct on the Canal du Midi, completed by architect Paul Riquet in 1676 and still crossed every week by our hotel barge Enchanté.

 What is the difference between an aqueduct and a viaduct?

 As imposing large structures built above valleys and ravines, aqueducts and viaducts may look very similar.
 Both often feature large arches that act as windows to the landscapes behind, but aqueducts and viaducts have two very different purposes.
-Aqueducts were built to conduct water over the landscape, whereas, viaducts were created to conduct vehicles and traffic over difficult-to-cross places.
+Aqueducts were built to conduct water over the landscape, whereas, viaducts were created to carry roads and railways over difficult-to-cross places.

 What is the largest aqueduct in the world?

-The largest aqueduct in the world is Pontcysyllte Aqueduct in Wales, Great Britain.
-At 3.5 metres-wide and 307 metres-long, it is wide enough to carry barges on the Llangollen Canal.
-Built in 1805, Pontcysyllte Aqueduct is also the tallest aqueduct in the world.
+The longest and highest historic aqueduct in the world is Pontcysyllte Aqueduct in Wales, Great Britain, built in 1805.
+At 3.5 metres-wide, 307 metres-long and 38 metres high, it is wide enough to carry barges on the Llangollen Canal.
+In 2003, the Magdeburg Water Bridge was completed in Germany at nearly 1 kilometre long.

 1. Pont du Gard